bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 /container/workdir/my-jekyll-site
 ```

 This allows you to edit the files locally in VS Code or any other preferred editor.
-The container sees the live updates and can act on them, while changes persist on your Mac so they are not lost when the container stops.
+The container sees the live updates and can act on them, while changes persist on your Mac, so they are not lost when the container stops.

 Think of it like a Dropbox folder.
 You're working on the file on your computer (which is called the host).
-Docker sees and uses the same file inside the container and any changes sync in both directions, in real time.
+Docker sees and uses the same file inside the container, and any changes sync in both directions, in real time.

-So you don't lose work when the container is deleted.
-You can track everything in Git as normal and you can use your favourite development tools outside Docker.
+You don't lose work when the container is deleted.
+You can track everything in Git as normal, and you can use your favourite development tools outside Docker.

 ### Summary of the Concepts